BBN-Holding/GottBotReloaded/README.md

 Introduction goes here

 ## Modules
 <a href="https://github.com/BigBotNetwork/GottBotReloaded/wiki/Modules">The GottBot work with plugins.
-Here is a Tutorial to this.</a>
+Here is a Tutorial how you can create plugins.
+When you send your plugin to us and we approve it, you get credits and you get a Discord Role.</a>

 ## Invite's
 #### <a href="https://discordapp.com/oauth2/authorize?client_id=407189087649398795&scope=bot&permissions=1008204887">Invite the Bot</a>